earthtraveller1/cpp-tutorial/README.md

 Also, one thing that has to be made clear is the assumptions that this tutorial makes about you, the reader.
 First of all, C++ is not a beginner's language, and this tutorial will not pretend that it is.
 Therefore, if you have little to no previous experience in programming, I would highly suggest you start with a different language rather than C++ and/or use a different tutorial.
 Part of this is that this tutorial assumes that the reader has some level of experience in programming with a different language, though we won't assume which one.

+We are also assuming that you know how to use your operating system of choice, you have no difficulty installing programs, and you are comfortable working in a terminal.

 To get started, head to the [getting started](Tutorial/01_GettingStarted.md) page and I'll see you from there!